m-v-kalashnikov/cookiecutter-pypackage/docs/console_script_setup.md

 # Console Script Setup

-Optionally, your package can include a console script using [Click].
+Optionally, your package can include a console script using [Typer].

 # How It Works

-If the `command_line_interface` option is set to `click` during setup, cookiecutter will add a file `cli.py` in the `pkg_name` subdirectory.
+If the `command_line_interface` option is set to `y` during setup, cookiecutter will add a file `cli.py` in the `pkg_name` subdirectory.
 An entry point is added to `pyproject.toml` that points to the main function in cli.py.